 Does the City offer an alternative to the yard waste bags?

 The annual yard waste sticker is an alternative to the City of Iowa City yard waste bag and is to be placed on a refuse container dedicated for yard waste only.
-The cost for the annual sticker is $25.
+The cost for the annual sticker is $12.50.
 Stickers may only be purchased from the City Hall Cashier.
 If you need to use more than one container for yard waste, each container must have a sticker affixed.
-Stickers are valid from April 1 to March 31 each year.
+The 2017 sticker is valid until December 29.

 - The container should be no more than 35 gallons and no less than 20 gallons in size.